BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.12.2 =

+* Exiting all php files if accessed directly (changes made in all php files)

-= 0.12.1 = Removing third-party update capabilities from the Wordpress.org version of the plugin (this is the version that will become canonical once it's on the repo.)
+= 0.12.1 =

+* Removing third-party update capabilities from the Wordpress.org version of the plugin (this is the version that will become canonical once it's on the repo.)

 = 0.12 =